asony03/Git-Bot/DESIGN.md

 ### Components

 - **Github** : We are using Github's platform to integrate our bot with.
 Bot will read the data using Github API's for issues and comments and process the data accordingly.
-It will create labels in issues and delete the irrelevant issues and notify the admin using emails.
+It will assign labels for issues and pull requests and notifies admin about the  toxic behavior of users.

 - **Server** : This is a Node.js server which will listen to the incoming events and perform actions.
 It will communicate with AWS services which will provide the ML functonalities